abhishikat/ADA-LAB-5th-SEM/README.md

 Write a program to implement insertion operation on a B-tree.
 ## Program 7:
 Write a program to implement insertion operation on a red black tree.
 During insertion, appropriately show how recolouring or rotation operation is used
+## Program 8:
+Write a program to to implement functions of Dictionary using Hashing.
+## Program 9:
+Write a program to implement the following functions on a Binomial heap:
+(1) insert(H, k): Inserts a key ‘k’ to Binomial Heap ‘H’.
+This operation first creates a Binomial Heap with single key ‘k’, then calls union on H and the new Binomial heap.
+(2) getMin(H): A simple way to getMin() is to traverse the list of root of Binomial Trees and return the minimum key.
+(3) extractMin(H): This operation also uses union().
+We first call getMin() to find the minimum key Binomial Tree, then we remove the node and create a new Binomial Heap by connecting all subtrees of the removed minimum node.
+Finally we call union() on H and the newly created Binomial Heap.
+## Program 10:
+Write a program to implement the following functions on a Binomial heap:
+1.	delete(H): Like Binary Heap, delete operation first reduces the key to minus infinite, then calls extractMin().
+2.	decreaseKey(H): decreaseKey() is also similar to Binary Heap.
+We compare the decreases key with it parent and if parent’s key is more, we swap keys and recur for parent.
+We stop when we either reach a node whose parent has smaller key or we hit the root node.